- Bats Unknown, Throws Unknown

 National League umpire

-- In 1905, Klem fined some Pittsburgh Pirates players for mocking his calls, and incured the wrath of gamblers who went looking for him.
+- In 1905, Klem fined some Pittsburgh Pirates players for mocking his calls, and incurred the wrath of gamblers who went looking for him.
 Klem is said to have hidden in the ladies room.

 - When the normally gentlemanly Christy Mathewson threw a tantrum while struggling to pitch on June 4, 1906, Klem threw him out.

-- On opening day in New York, with the Giants losing, heavy snow was falling and unhappy fans began pelting the visting players and then flooded onto the field.
+- On opening day in New York, with the Giants losing, heavy snow was falling and unhappy fans began pelting the visiting players and then flooded onto the field.
 There being no police on duty, Klem forfeited the game against the Giants.

 - Klem had lots of problems with fiery Roger Bresnahan.
 When Bresnahan was tossed out on September 22, 1907, it took permission from the league president for Bresnahan to play again.
 Later, in 1911, when Bresnahan argued a call in lengthy manner, Klem ended up hitting him and was fined $50 for doing so.

 - Klem was offered $2500 dollars by Joseph Creamer, the New York Giants trainer, to make calls in favor of New York in a game against the Chicago Cubs in 1908.

 - On October 1, 1914, in response to name-calling from the New York Giants bench, he threw out everyone on the bench - 24 players.